Duomo (San Romolo)

 the Virgin (with very colourful steps) in the Louvre, which has

-perspective-dominated scenes from the Life of St Dominic in the
+perspective-dominated scenes from the Life of Saint Dominic in the

 predella.
 This altarpiece was judged by Vasari to be the best of the